Mickode1/cdk1-expression-signatures/README.md

 ![CDK1 Network](Breast_Cancer_Network.jpeg)

+📊 Overview
-Comprehensive analysis of breast cancer transcriptomic data, focusing on the identification of differentially expressed genes across tumor and normal tissues.
-This project includes statistical modeling, visualization, and pathway enrichment to uncover potential biomarkers and therapeutic targets.
+This repository presents a comprehensive transcriptomic analysis of breast cancer, focusing on the identification of differentially expressed genes (DEGs) between tumor and normal tissues.
+The study integrates statistical modeling, visualization, and network biology to uncover potential biomarkers and therapeutic targets.

+🧪 Objectives
+Identify key genes dysregulated in breast cancer

+Visualize expression patterns using volcano plots and heatmaps.

+Construct gene interaction networks to highlight the functional relationships between genes.

+Detect hub genes